apache/flink/docs/dev/table/tableApi.md

 Array types can be accessed using the `myArray.at(1)` operator in Table API and `myArray[1]` operator in SQL.
 Array literals can be created using `array(1, 2, 3)` in Table API and `ARRAY[1, 2, 3]` in SQL.

-**TODO: Clean-up and move relevant parts to the "Mappings Types to Table Schema" section of the Common Concepts & API page.**

 {% top %}

 Expression Syntax